Jason Ross (writer): The Amazing Beef Squad: Never Say Die!

 In 2021, Delacorte published Ross's middle grade novel, The Amazing Beef Squad: Never Say Die!, a comic adventure set in a fictional California town.
 Kirkus praised its "comical pratfalls aplenty on the way to a triumphant close."
 Jon Stewart noted, "Juvenile delinquency has never been so fun!"
 In spite of this—or perhaps because of it—the School Library Journal did not recommend the book for purchase.

 STOP THE DIS!

 In 2024, Ross joined his fellow Daily Show alum Al Madrigal to write and produce STOP THE DIS!, a series of digital monologues calling attention to disinformation in Latino social media.
 The series took a Telly Award for public interest and awareness.

 Awards

 Ross and the Daily Show writing team received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program in 2003, 2004, 2005, 2006, 2009, 2011, and 2012.
 In 2010, they won the Writers Guild Award in their category.
-Ross and The Daily Show staff received a Peabody Award for "Indecision 2004", covering the 2004 presidential election, and another in 2016 marking Stewart's tenure at the show.
+Ross and The Daily Show staff received a Peabody Award for "Indecision 2004"List of Peabody Award winners (2000%E2%80%932009), covering the 2004 presidential election, and another in 2016 marking Stewart's tenure at the show.